TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 A Parameterised Job in Jenkins is a job that accepts parameters when it is triggered.
 These parameters can be used to customize the job's behavior or configuration.

-What is called Docker Swarm?
+What is a Docker Swarm?

 How do you handle codes in Nexus satisfactorily?

 Nexus is a repository manager that can be used to store and manage artifacts like JAR files, WAR files, and Docker images.
-You can handle codes in Nexus by uploading artifacts to the repository and managing them using Nexus's web interface or API.
+You can handle code in Nexus by uploading artifacts to the repository and managing them using Nexus's web interface or API.

 How do you manage space issues in the Jenkins server?